nemocrys/nemoblock/README.md

 nemoblock provides utilities to generate blockMeshDicts for structured mesh generation in OpenFOAM.
 It manages the numbering of the points, the orientation of the surfaces and the connections between the blocks.
 In this way it helps the user to focus on the most important point: generating high quality meshes.

+The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).

+### Referencing

+If you use this code in your research, please cite our article:

+> TODO

 ## Prerequisites

 nemoblock requires Python >= 3.7.
 The following dependencies are installed automatically: matplotlib, numpy, scipy.